dangduc/dangduc.github.com/_posts/2011-10-21-popular-cringe-inducing-words.md

 ### Software Ninja

 Programmers are not known for their physical prowess nor are they any more likely to be victorious at physical combat than the average white collar worker.

+I think an angel loses a wing every time one of these words are read.